Social Action Ministry Mission

 Social Action Committees Include:

 - I-HELP – Interfaith Homeless Emergency Lodging Program.
 I-HELP volunteers from VUU provide a safe place to sleep and a good meal for homeless people in Chandler, at the VUU sanctuary multiple times each month.
-Click HERE to sign up to help with an upcoming dinner.

 - Racial Justice – VUU’s Beloved & Continuing Conversations.
 VUU’s racial justice program includes sponsoring the “Beloved Conversations” workshops through adult Religious Education, occasional “continuing conversations” at VUU , and provides leadership and liaison to the Black Lives Matter movement.